Tennis Court (song): Live performances

 To promote her works to American audiences, Lorde held her first US show at Le Poisson Rouge in New York on 6 August 2013 and performed "Tennis Court" among songs from The Love Club EP.
 She subsequently included the song on the set list for her debut concert Pure Heroine Tour, which ran from late 2013 throughout 2014 in support of her debut studio album.
 On 13 November 2013, Lorde performed "Tennis Court" among five other songs from The Love Club and Pure Heroine on Live on Letterman.
 Six days later, Lorde held her first UK concert at Soho, London, where she performed several tracks from Pure Heroine including "Tennis Court".
 She also performed the track during the "Almost Acoustic Christmas" event on KROQ-FM radio station on 9 December.

 Lorde performed "Tennis Court" at the 2014 Billboard Music Awards in May.
 The following month, she performed a medley of "Tennis Court" and "Team" at the 2014 MuchMusic Video Awards.
-Lorde also performed the song during several music festivals, including the Coachella Valley Music and Arts Festival in Indio, California, the Laneway Festival in Sydney, Lollapalooza Brazil in Sao Paulo.
+Lorde also performed the song during several music festivals, including the Coachella Valley Music and Arts Festival in Indio, California, the Laneway Festival in Sydney, Lollapalooza Brazil in São Paulo.
 At the Lollapalooza Festival in Grant Park, Chicago on 1 August 2014, she performed the track among other songs from Pure Heroine.
 Billboard picked Lorde's performance as the fifth best of the festival, while Rolling Stone deemed her set list the highlight of the event.
 Lorde included "Tennis Court" on the set list of her Melodrama World Tour, which ran from September 2017 to November 2018.